zdrjson/Note/README.md

 # What will you do after ten years from now?
 # What do you do for your future and your kids?
 # Will you code for your entire life?
+# Where do you see yourself in 5 years?

 # * [the career of a programmer](http://coolshell.cn/articles/17583.html#comments)